 striking features of it emerge only when its actual

-applications to concrete affairs are examined. these
+applications to concrete affairs are examined.
+These

 actual applications of it are the part of it which

-is much the most worth talking about 锟?even for
+is much the most worth talking about � even for

 those whose only object is to talk effectively.

-roundly described, socialism is a
+Roundly described, socialism is a

 proposition that every community, by means of